-There can be no assurance that the accuracy of the assumptions used to estimate our liquidity requirements will be correct, and our ability to be predictive is uncertain due to the unknown magnitude and duration of the COVID-19 global pandemic.
+There can be no assurance that the accuracy of the assumptions used to estimate our liquidity requirements will be correct, and our ability to be predictive is uncertain due to the dynamic nature of the current operating environment, including the impacts of the COVID-19 global pandemic, Russia's ongoing invasion of Ukraine and current macroeconomic conditions such as inflation, rising fuel prices and rising interest rates.
 Based on the liquidity estimates and our current resources, we have concluded we have sufficient liquidity to satisfy our obligations for at least the next 12 months.
-Nonetheless, we anticipate that we will need additional equity and/or debt financing to fund our operations in the future if we are unable to resume our cruise voyages on the schedule expected, and particularly if a substantial portion of our fleet continues to have suspended cruise voyages or operate at significantly reduced occupancy levels for a prolonged period.
+Nonetheless, we anticipate that we will need additional equity and/or debt financing to fund our operations in the future if a substantial portion of our fleet suspends cruise voyages or operates at reduced occupancy levels for a prolonged period.
 There is no assurance that cash flows from operations and additional financings will be available in the future to fund our future obligations.
-Beyond 12 months, we will pursue refinancings and other balance sheet optimization transactions from time to time in order to reduce interest rates and extend debt maturities.
+Beyond 12 months, we will pursue refinancings and other balance sheet optimization transactions from time to time in order to reduce interest expense or extend debt maturities.
 We expect to collaborate with financing institutions regarding these refinancing and optimization transactions as opportunities arise in the short-term to amend long-term arrangements.

-We have received certain financial and other debt covenant waivers and added new free liquidity requirements.
-At December 31, 2021, taking into account such waivers, we were in compliance with all of our debt covenants.
-If we do not continue to remain in compliance with our covenants, we would have to seek to amend the covenants.
-However, no assurances can be made that such amendments would be approved by our lenders.
+We have received amendments to certain financial and other debt covenants, including the modification of our free liquidity requirements.
+At December 31, 2022, taking into account such amendments, we were in compliance with all of our debt covenants.
+If we do not continue to remain in compliance with our covenants, we would have to seek additional amendments to or waivers of the covenants.
+However, no assurances can be made that such amendments or waivers would be approved by our lenders.
 Generally, if an event of default under any debt agreement occurs, then pursuant to cross default and/or cross acceleration clauses, substantially all of our outstanding debt and derivative contract payables could become due, and all debt and derivative contracts could be terminated, which would have a material adverse impact to our operations and liquidity.

 Since March 2020, Moody's has downgraded our long-term issuer rating to B2, our senior secured rating to B1 and our senior unsecured rating to Caa1.
+In September 2022, Moody's reaffirmed our current ratings.
 Since April 2020, S&P Global has downgraded our issuer credit rating to B, lowered our issue-level rating on our \$875 million Revolving Loan Facility and \$1.5 billion Term Loan A Facility to BB-, our issue-level rating on our other senior secured notes to B+ and our senior unsecured rating to B-.
 If our credit ratings were to be further downgraded, or general market conditions were to ascribe higher risk to our rating levels, our industry, or us, our access to capital and the cost of any debt or equity financing will be further negatively impacted.
-We also have significant capacity to incur additional indebtedness under our debt agreements and may issue additional ordinary shares from time to time, subject to our authorized number of ordinary shares.
+We also have capacity to incur additional indebtedness under our debt agreements and may issue additional ordinary shares from time to time, subject to our authorized number of ordinary shares.
 However, there is no guarantee that debt or equity financings will be available in the future to fund our obligations, or that they will be available on terms consistent with our expectations.